Comics studies: Educational institutions

 In France, Jean-Christophe Menu was awarded a Doctorate in Art and Art Sciences in 2011 from Université Paris 1 Panthéon-Sorbonne after defending his thesis The Comics and its Double: Language and Frontiers of Comics: Practical, Theoretical and Editorial Prospects.

 In 2012, the University of Oregon offered the first Comics and Cartoon Studies minor in the United States.
-As of 2025, this program is directed by Benjamin Saunders.

 In the United Kingdom

 In Britain, growing interest in comics has led to the establishment of a center for comics studies, the Scottish Centre for Comics Studies (SCCS) at the University of Dundee in Scotland, launched 2014, and research is also done at the Comics Research Hub at the University of the Arts London, launched 2015.

 Teesside University began offering a BA in Comics and Graphic Novels in 2014, as well as an MA in Comics from 2018.
 They have since appointed a team of renowned comics practitioners including Fionnuala Doran, Julian Lawrence, Con Chrisoulis, Nigel Kitching and Tara McInerney.

 In 2015, French comics studies scholar Benoît Peeters (a student of Roland Barthes) was appointed as the UK's first ever comics professor at the University of Lancaster.

 The University began offering a PhD degree in comics studies that same year.